AndrewAnnex/SpiceyPy/docs/naif_ids.rst

-SpiceyPy by default does not return `found` boolean variables for functions from CSPICE functions and instead raises a :py:exc:`NotFoundError` when the flag is `False`.
-This behavior can be configured or disabled as described in `Exceptions in SpiceyPy <../exceptions.html>`__.
+SpiceyPy by default does not return `found` boolean variables for functions from CSPICE functions and instead raises a :py:exc:`spiceypy.utils.exceptions.NotFoundError` when the flag is `False`.
+This behavior can be configured or disabled as described in `Exceptions in SpiceyPy <./exceptions.html>`__.

 Use of an External Mapping Definition Kernel